Types of Survey Questions: Complete Guide & Examples

 Matrix and grid questions

 Matrix questions present multiple items to be rated on the same scale, creating an efficient grid format.
 They save space and reduce repetition but can cause straight-lining (selecting the same answer for all rows).
-Limit matrix questions to 5-7 rows and use attention checks within long grids.
+According to SurveyMonkey survey question types guide, limit matrix questions to 5-7 rows and use attention checks within long grids to maintain data quality.

 Slider and visual scales